cpiaulet/stctm/joss/paper.md

 `stctm` addresses this need by providing an open-source, modular, and user-friendly framework.
 It allows users to model a wide range of stellar surface configurations leveraging any spectral models, and to infer which stellar parameters could explain observations without invoking planetary absorption.
 It also supports retrievals on out-of-transit stellar spectra to independently assess the extent of potential stellar contamination by the host star.
 By enabling flexible, fast, and reproducible inference of the TLSE, `stctm` empowers the community to critically assess the reliability of exoplanet atmosphere detections.

 # Main features of the code
-The user inputs are communicated to the code via an input `.ini` file for both TLSE retrievals and inferences from out-of-transit stellar spectra.
+The user inputs are communicated to the code via an input `.toml` file for both TLSE retrievals and inferences from out-of-transit stellar spectra.
 The code follows similar phases for both types of retrievals:

 - Reading in and parsing of the inputs (data file, stellar models file, saving options, MCMC fit setup)